lookbook-hq/lookbook/docs/src/_user_docs/previews/overview.md

 <%= render section(overview: true) do |s| %>
   <% s.with_block_prose do %>
-    Preview classes are used to define which components to preview and to provide a set of illustrative examples of each component.
+    **Preview classes** are used to provide a set of illustrative examples ([_scenarios_](#scenarios)) for how each component should be used.

-    Classes typically have a 1-to-1 mapping with components, with each component usually having its own dedicated preview class.
+    Preview classes typically have a 1-to-1 mapping with components, with each component having its own dedicated preview class.
   <% end %>

   <% s.with_block_note :info do %>